opencodeiiita/UrbanVentures/UX Fun Task/Readme.md

 [https://userinyerface.com/](https://userinyerface.com/)

 2️⃣ Complete the short game and take a screenshot 📸.
 3️⃣ In a doc file, share the screenshot, write about **how you felt** while playing, and reflect on the **importance of user interface and user experience**.
+Then, share the doc link in the **UX Fun Task** folder.

 ---